-The Datura plant is a native to South, Central and North American regions.
-A large plant typically characterized by pale, grayish-green leaves and white, trumpet-shaped flowers that bloom in the night.
+The Datura plant is a native to South, Central, and North American regions.
+This large plant has pale, grayish-green leaves and white, trumpet-shaped flowers that bloom in the night.

-While the Brugmansia or Angel Trumpet plant have downward-facing trumpets, the Datura flowers point upwards, facing the sky.
+While the Brugmansia or Angels Trumpet plant has downward-facing trumpets, the Datura flowers point upward, facing the sky.

-The lush, heavy bloom of the Datura is quite unmatched and a magnificent sight to see; its exceptional beauty makes it popular among garden enthusiasts and landscapers alike.
+The lush, heavy bloom of the Datura is unmatched and a magnificent sight to see.
+Its exceptional beauty makes it popular among garden enthusiasts and landscapers.

-The following round off more known Datura names:
+The following round off other known Datura names:

 - Horn of Plenty